Upcoming course dates

 |J-PAL 350x: Measuring Health Outcomes in Field Surveys||Self-paced||English||TBA||$99|

-* Please note: If the course offering is in archive mode, the material will not be fully accessible until the next run date.
+* Please note: Material may not be accessible until the next run date.
 We will update the next offering as new dates are announced.

 J-PAL 101x: Evaluating Social Programs

-Learn why randomized evaluations matter and how they can be used to rigorously measure the social impact of development programs through this interactive, online version of our in-person executive education course.
+Learn why randomized evaluations matter and how they can be used to rigorously measure the impact of social programs through this interactive, online version of our flagship in-person training course.
 Learners will gain a thorough understanding of randomized evaluations and how they are conducted in real-world settings.

 The self-paced course is available in three languages and is free of cost, except for a small fee for an optional certificate of completion.
 Visit the course pages below to learn more and register.